EmilyNaylor/test/README.md

-Ok I think I have a decent understanding of what is happening now echo adds writing to the file (>> is put in this file or something of the effect that it goes toward this file). cat reads what is in the file back to you, so good for checking what you said.
+Ok I think I have a decent understanding of what is happening now echo adds writing to the file (>> is put in this file or something of the effect that it goes toward this file). cat reads what is in the file back to you, so good for checking what you said. git add, adds the changes you made to the file.